HououinKyouma01/ChouMegumiDownload/README.md

 ## Features

-- 🚀 **Fast Downloads**: Utilizes chunked downloading for improved speed
+- 🚀 **Fast Downloads**: Utilizes chunked and parallel downloading for improved speed
-- 🗂️ **Automatic Organization**: Sorts episodes into series and season folders
+- 🗂️ **Automatic Organization**: Sorts episodes into series and season folders using TVDB standard (maintly for Kodi/Plex)
-- 🔄 **SFTP Integration**: Connects to your seedbox or remote server
+- 🔄 **SFTP Integration**: Connects to your seedbox or remote server and download episodes automatically
 - 🎞️ **Subtitle Processing**: Extracts, modifies, and remuxes subtitles
 - ⚙️ **Highly Configurable**: Customize nearly every aspect of the application
 - 🖥️ **Cross-Platform**: Works on Windows, macOS, and Linux